ahaselsteiner/2020-note-on-contours/README.md

 It holds two main Matlab scripts:
 * `Example1.m` reproduces the analyis of the sea state example.
-* `Example2.m` reproduces the analysis of the directional conditions exmaple.
+* `Example2.m` reproduces the analysis of the directional design conditions example.

 Further it holds three subfolder containing multiple files:
 * `compute-hdc` is a software package to compute environmental contours.